hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 alleles associated with his olfactory receptors suggest he would have been of a conservative type in his political leanings.”
-Vrishchika: “Look at his skull – he seems to have suffered a massive trauma to his parietal lobe\!”
+Vrishchika: “Look at his skull – he seems to have suffered a massive trauma to his parietal lobe!”
 Vidrum: “Yes, it appears his head was struck by a sword.
 We also noted the sectioning of one of his cervicals by the same instrument.
 Ain’t that sort of odd – this skeleton is of relatively recent provenance –